Gregory365/SoftwareEngineering2Assignment/README.md

 ## IoT DevOps workshop 1

-In this first session we will set up a simple Azure IoT project and start preparing a CI/CD pipeline using GitHub and Travis-CI
+In this first session we will set up a simple Azure IoT project and start preparing a CI/CD pipeline using GitHub and GitHub Actions.

 The IoT example project is taken from <https://github.com/microsoft/IoT-For-Beginners/>